Cardiac Rehabilitation: Maintenance ProgramSkip to the navigation

 - Continue exercising to regain your physical function.

-Phase IV programs are usually held at a community facility or at home and will be tailored to your specific needs.
+Maintenance programs may be held at a community facility or at home and will be tailored to your specific needs.

-Regular communication with your rehab staff or doctor for periodic reviews and assessments is an important part of phase IV.
+Regular communication with your rehab staff or doctor for periodic reviews and assessments is an important part of a maintenance program.
 Your progress will be monitored by several rehab staff members.
 The number of rehab sessions you have each week will vary depending upon the structure of your program.

 Your rate of recovery depends on age, gender, and other health conditions.
 Depending upon your condition and how you respond to rehab, you may stay in a certain phase or move back and forth among the phases.
 There is no set length of time that you must stay in a certain phase.